-- Added requirement for operable skylights to have a noncombustible mesh screen installed for consistency with code. - Operable skylights shall be protected by a noncombustible mesh screen where the dimensions of the mesh shall not exceed 1/8-inch in diameter.
+- Multipaned glass with at least two tempered panes. - Glass with a minimum of 20-minutes fire-resistance rating when tested in accordance with NFPA 257. - Glass blocks (windows only). - Operable skylights shall be protected by a noncombustible mesh screen where mesh openings shall not exceed 1/8-inch in diameter.